Eli Lilly and Company

 What does this company depend on?

-The manufacturing process depends on recombinant DNA plasmids encoding insulin and GLP-1 analogs, FDA approval for the Indianapolis biologics manufacturing facilities, and specialized cell culture media containing amino acids and growth factors.
-Prefilled pen injection devices sourced from contract manufacturers are required for finished product delivery.
-European Medicines Agency manufacturing authorizations are separately required to supply EU markets.
+The company cannot run without recombinant DNA plasmids that encode its insulin and GLP-1 drugs, FDA approval for its Indianapolis biologics facilities, specialized cell culture media containing amino acids and growth factors, prefilled pen injection devices from contract manufacturers, and European Medicines Agency manufacturing authorizations to supply patients in the EU.

 Who depends on this company?

-Type 1 diabetic patients depend on uninterrupted insulin supply and face life-threatening ketoacidosis if that supply is cut.
-Obesity treatment programs in healthcare systems would lose access to Mounjaro and Zepbound GLP-1 therapies if supply were disrupted.
-Pharmacy benefit managers whose diabetes formularies are built around insulin pricing agreements would need to restructure those agreements if supply or terms changed.
+Type 1 diabetic patients depend on its insulin directly — without a continuous supply, they face ketoacidosis, which is life-threatening.
+Obesity treatment programs inside healthcare systems would lose access to the GLP-1 drugs Mounjaro and Zepbound if supply stopped.
+Pharmacy benefit managers, who build their diabetes drug lists around pricing agreements with this company, would also have to restructure those arrangements.

 How does this company scale?